 There are 34 ghost towns in Georgia.
-The area was popular for fertile agricultural land along with river traveling and transportation benefits.
-The Georgia Gold Rush created room for possibility as well as abandonment and desertion.
+The area was popular for fertile agricultural land, river traveling, and transportation benefits.
+The Georgia Gold Rush created room for possibility, abandonment, and desertion.

-With the changes in society, war, and the Industrial Revolutions, many Georgia towns have been dubbed ghost towns.
+With the changes in society, war, and the Industrial Revolution, many Georgia towns have been dubbed ghost towns.

 In the 1970s, the community was still strong but not exactly thriving.
 There were still some families living in the town, fewer than 350 people.
 Some houses and old structures can be seen, but they might not be safe to enter.

 Ebenezer is located in Effingham County, Georgia.
 It was established in 1734 with the arrival of German protestant refugees.
 The town set up many silk mills that helped the economy thrive.
 By 1778, with the British invasion during the American revolutionary war, the city was seriously damaged to the point that it could never fully recover.

 Rincon is the nearest city to Ebenezer, located 8.7 miles away.
 Ebenezer acted as the capital of Georgia for some time in 1782, but by 1855 it had been completely abandoned.
 Many of the buildings and churches are still in good condition.
 The Ebenezer Townsite and the Jerusalem Lutheran Church are historical places in the United States.